Basuki Bihari

+View of the locality near the Chaudhary Pokhair in the village.

 Etymology

 The name of the village is made by two naming words of Lords in Hinduism "Basuki" and "Bihari".
 Basuki is the name of Lord Shiva.
 Similarly, Bihari is used for symbolising Lord Rama and Krishna and the God in Hinduism.
 In the village there two old temples of Lord Shiva named as Lord Baba Basuki Nath at the two ends of the village.
 The first temple is at Basuki Bihari North named Baba Basuki Nath Mahadev Mandir.
 The second temple of Lord Shiva is at Basuki Chowk in Basuki Bihari South with same naming.
 In the village there is a place name as Naya Janakpur where Lord Rama temple was built.
 There is also a Hanuman temple at Naya Janakpur.
 Therefore, the name of the village is originated from the presence of these temples.

 Demographics

 As of 2011, the number of families residing in this village is 2913.
 The total population of the village is 14385, of which 7149 are male while 7236 are females.

 The sex ratio of Basuki Bihari village is 1012 females to 1000 males on average.
 Among children, this ratio is on average 996 females to every 1000 males.